 Education and qualifications

-Christian is the Global Head of Linklaters’ Competition practice and also co-heads the firm’s Technology sector team.
+Christian is a Partner in the Antitrust & Foreign Investment Group and also co-heads the firm’s Technology sector team.
 Christian is qualified in England & Wales and in Germany and is widely recognised as a market-leading competition lawyer.
 He is also a trained economist.
 Christian belongs to a small group of antitrust practitioners who can bring both a legal and economic perspective to a case.

 Christian advises major corporates, banks and institutions on all areas of global competition law.
 He has a broad range of experience in EU competition law, particularly in relation to complex M&A, behavioural antitrust work, control of dominance issues and state aid control.
 He is well-known for extensive work on high-profile matters.

 Christian’s experience spans many industry sectors, with particular experience in financial services, IT, fast-moving consumer goods and mining.

 During his career Christian has been seconded to the European Commission’s Directorate-General for Competition and to the Bundeskartellamt.
 He also spent three years in Linklaters’ Brussels office and is well known on the Brussels market.

 Christian has led or co-led on some of the most challenging global merger control, behavioural antitrust and State aid matters, including advising: